Year End Sale: Get Upto 40% OFF on Live Training! Offer Ending in

 2. Non-Primitive Data Types in Java

 Non-primitive data types are called reference types because they refer to objects.
-The value of a variable in the non-primitive data type could not be stored directly in the memory.
-This particular data stores the address of the memory of the variable.
+The value of a variable in a non-primitive data type cannot be stored directly in memory.
+This particular data stores the address of the variable's memory.
 Non-primitive types are created by the programmer and are not defined by Java.
-There are mainly 5 non-primitive data types which will be discussed shortly.
+There are mainly five non-primitive data types, which will be discussed shortly.

 1. Arrays